Tube-Based Robust Control Strategy for Vision-Guided Autonomous Vehicles: Experimental Results and Discussion

-Fig. 3(a) presents the lateral offset ($ \Delta$) trajectories generated by the CILQR-based algorithms.
-This was the lateral position error of the ego-vehicle with respect to the lane centerline at each time step; it was a key indicator of performance in the lane-keeping task.
-These trajectories exhibited plateau curves at the curves of turn-1 and turn-2, indicting an offset of the output which is attributable to the constant nonzero road curvature.
-Similar behavior was observed in the trajectory-following results for a prototype autonomous four-wheel independent drive electric vehicle guided by an adaptive hierarchical control framework (Fig. 19 in \cite{Guo18}).
-As shown in Fig. 3(a), for various methods, the maximum lateral error occurred at turn-1 near $t$ = 700.
-At this time step, the nominal-CILQR and tube-CILQR-ua control schemes had larger errors than the other schemes.
-Moreover, tube-CILQR-ua underperformed nominal-CILQR due to tightened constraints in the tube-based algorithm.
-This resulted in more conservative solution trajectories that deteriorated performance.
-However, the control law can be changed to overcome this problem; the tube-CILQR-un scheme, which uses the current nominal state as the controller input, was more accurate than nominal-CILQR and tube-CILQR-ua.
+Fig. 5(a) displays the lateral offset ($ \Delta$) of the trajectories generated by the CILQR-based algorithms.
+The lateral offset represented the lateral position error of the ego vehicle with respect to the lane centerline at each time step, serving as a key performance indicator in the lane-keeping task.
+These trajectories exhibited plateau curves at turns 1 and 2, indicating an output offset attributable to the constant nonzero road curvature.
+Similar behavior was observed in the trajectory-following results for a prototype autonomous four-wheel, independent-drive electric vehicle guided by an adaptive hierarchical control framework in a previous study (Fig. 19 in \cite{Guo18}).
+As displayed in Fig. 5(a), different CILQR-based algorithms exhibited a maximum lateral error at turn 1 near $t$ = 700.
+At this time, the tube-CILQR-un and tube-CILQR-ua algorithms exhibited larger errors than the other CILQR-based algorithms did.
+Moreover, these two algorithms exhibited lower performance than did the nominal CILQR algorithm because of the tightened constraints used in them.
+These constraints resulted in more conservative solution trajectories that deteriorated lateral control performance \cite{Wan22}.
+The tube-CILQR-up algorithm and the proposed itube-CILQR algorithm also outperformed the tube-CILQR-un and tube-CILQR-ua algorithms in terms of lateral control performance.